Tell us about yourself in two sentences.

 Can you share a little about your writing process to us?

-Can you tell us the inspiration behind your debut novel?
+Can you tell us a bit about the inspiration for Fire Rush?

 Describe your writing spot for us.